ariexi/the-automotive-collection/README.md

 * [DoIP-Lib](https://github.com/langroodi/DoIP-Lib) - `License: MIT` - This repository corresponds to the Diagnostics over Internet Protocol (DoIP) C++ library for serializing and deserializing DoIP payloads based on ISO 13400-2 standard.
 * [CanTp](https://github.com/Sauci/CanTp) - `License: BSD-3-Clause` - Implementation of the CanTp module (ISO 15765-2), according to AUTOSAR specification v4.4.0
 * [CycloneDDS](https://github.com/eclipse-cyclonedds/cyclonedds) - `License: EPL-2.0` - Eclipse Cyclone DDS is a very performant and robust open-source implementation of the OMG DDS specification.
+* [DustDDS](https://github.com/s2e-systems/dust-dds) - `License: Apache-2.0` - Dust DDS is a native Rust implementation of the Data Distribution Services (DDS) using the Real-time Publisher-Subscriber (RTPS) wire protocol developed by S2E Software Systems.
 * [vsomeip](https://github.com/COVESA/vsomeip) - `License: MPL-2.0` - vSomeIP - The vSomeIP stack implements the http://some-ip.com/ (Scalable service-Oriented MiddlewarE over IP (SOME/IP)) Protocol.
 * [UDS-C](https://github.com/openxc/uds-c) -  `License: BSD-3-Clause` - Unified Diagnostic Services (UDS) Support Library in C - This is a platform agnostic C library that implements the Unified Diagnostics Services protocol for automotive electronics.
 UDS is documented in ISO 14229 and is the underpinning for the more well-known On-board Diagnostics (OBD) standard.
 The library currently supports UDS running over CAN (ISO 15765-4), which uses the ISO-TP (ISO 15765-2) protocol for message framing.
 * [Eclipse OpenSOVD](https://github.com/eclipse-opensovd) - `License: Apache-2.0` - This Github organization contains artifacts developed by the Eclipse OpenSOVD Project.